inductiva/inductiva/docs-sources/dualsphysics/multiple_gpus.md

 |  g2-standard-16| Nvidia L4   | 1 hour 36 minutes      | 0.66 US$    |
 |  a2-highgpu-1g | Nvidia A100 | 1 hour 2 minutes       | 0.61 US$    |
 |  a3-highgpu-1g | Nvidia H100 | 34 minutes 33 seconds  | 1.55 US$    |

+> **Note**: the times and costs above are only related with running the simulation, not the
+> time it takes to convert the VTK files to OBJ files.
+That step is optional.

 Keep reading to learn how to [visualize the results of your simulation using